How to Remove Your Phone Number from the Internet (Step-by-Step 2026)

 Even while data broker removal is processing, you can block most spam calls immediately:

-- Verizon: Call Filter (free), identifies and silences spam calls.
+- *Verizon: Call Filter and any currently available carrier controls.

 - *iPhone users: Enable "Silence Unknown Callers" in Settings > Phone.